Why my wife has stabbing pain when pooping during a period?

 Reach out to her doctor or specialist (OB-GYN) and ask what kind of treatment is available for endometriosis.

 Don’t forget to take care of your own needs.
-Practice self-care because you are not only the caregiver, but you are also the partner.
+Women’s health is important, but you also have to practice self-care because you are not only the caregiver, but you are also the partner.
 Find ways to manage stress and make sure to get enough rest.
 Taking part in activities that help relax your body and mind can also be beneficial.

 Finally, don’t forget to seek emotional support.
 Talk openly with friends, family members, and peers about your experiences.
 Both of you can also consider joining endometriosis support groups or a mentor program to stay connected with people who understand first-hand what you and your wife are dealing with.